tipping etiquette for hotels in Italy

 In Italy tip Good Service at hotels

-Tipping at hotels in Italy is not required but appreciated.
+Tipping at hotels in Italy is not required but it will be appreciated.
 You can tip the porter, usually no more than 5 Euros.
-You can tip the concierge, 1 – 2 Euros if he provides good service.
-You can tip the housekeeper, in which case 0.75 – 1.50 Euros per day is appreciated.
-It is recommended you tip around 0.50 Euros for a valet and the same for room service.
+You can leave the concierge 1 or 2 Euros if he provides good service.
+You can leave the housekeeper between 0.75 and 1.50 Euros per day.
+A 0.50 gratuity is nice amount for the valet and for room service.

 In Italy there's no need to tip at restaurants